ComNets-Bremen/ops-on-the-bench/Predictions/README.md

 **Run (Inference)**

 Once after the dataset is built we perform one-hot encoding for the categorical features.
 Then the data is transformed accordingly to reduce the skewness in the independent and dependent variables, many transformation techniques like boxcox, sqrt, log, lognorm etc., are available and finally the data is standardized to bring the features under same scale and center their mean values.
-The colab [notebook](./OOTB/SourceCode/OOTB_Inference.ipynb) can be used to have a glance at the entire procedure starting from data extraction to finally saving the model.

 **Save the Model**